-Peace of mind in the quality of your DFA reporting
+Peace of mind in your Dodd Frank reporting quality

 What is DFA?

-The US Congress passed the Dodd Frank Act in response to the financial crisis and the subsequent G20 commitment to improving transparency and reducing risks in derivative markets.
+The Dodd Frank Act (DFA) is aimed at improving transparency and reducing risks in derivative markets.
 It is a wide-ranging package of obligations on firms based in US and in other jurisdictions relating to their internal and external business conduct, including reporting.

 What do you have to report?

 Firms trading derivatives must report details of swaps to the Commodities and Futures Commission (CFTC) and in the near future, to the Securities and Exchange Commission (SEC) via a Trade Repository.
 This includes the primary economic terms and any event that affects the valuations or terms of the contract (Part 45) to allow regulators monitor systemic risk.
 There is also an obligation on firms to report in real-time to provide transparency on pricing to the market.

 Like EMIR, DFA covers over-the-counter derivatives but unlike EMIR it excludes exchange-traded derivatives.

 A full suite of controls for DFA reporting compliance